Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender 196 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (196 total, 1.4 per game).

-- The right-hander last pitched on Tuesday against the Kansas City Royals, when he threw 5 1/3 innings, allowing four earned runs while giving up eight hits.
+- In his last appearance on Tuesday, the righty threw 5 1/3 innings against the Kansas City Royals, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.